openCONTRABASS/CONTRABASS/README.md

 ## Low Level API

 The computation of vulnerabilities can also be exploited via the COBRApy based low level API.
-For further information see [Low Level API documentation](https://contrabass.readthedocs.io/en/latest/CORE.html).
+For further information see the [Low Level API documentation](https://contrabass.readthedocs.io/en/latest/CORE.html).
 You can also [try it with Binder](https://mybinder.org/v2/gh/openCONTRABASS/CONTRABASS/HEAD?labpath=docs%2Fsource%2FCORE.ipynb).

 Example of network refinement and chokepoint computation: